Academy of the Hebrew Language

 The Academy of the Hebrew Language (הָאָקָדֶמְיָה לַלָּשׁוֹן הָעִבְרִית, ha-akademyah la-lashon ha-ivrit) was established by the Israeli government in 1953 as the "supreme institution for scholarship on the Hebrew language in the Hebrew University of Jerusalem of Givat Ram campus."

 Its stated aims are to assemble and research the Hebrew language in all its layers throughout the ages; to investigate the origin and development of the Hebrew tongue; and to direct the course of development of Hebrew, in all areas, including vocabulary, grammar, writing, spelling, and transliteration.

-Since 2022, the Academy has been headed by Moshe Bar-Asher.
+Since 2022, the Academy has been headed by Aharon Maman.
 It is composed of 42 members, in addition to having members who serve as academic advisors, as well as honorary members.
 Every person is entitled to query the Academy on language matters and to receive a formal reply.